šŸ¶ Up to $74 OFF Dog DNA Tests | Shop

 How Much Chocolate Can a Dog Eat Safely?

+It can't be indicated precisely.
+The lethal dose of theobromine varies.
+It's around 100-200 mg/kg of body weight.
 To make it clearer, we will give an example.
-Milk chocolate contains approximately 150 mg/100g, and dark chocolate can have up to 1600 mg/100g.
+Milk chocolate contains approximately 150 mg/100g.
+Dark chocolate can have up to 1600 mg/100g.
 For a 10 kg (22 lbs) dog, consuming just 50g of dark chocolate could be fatal.
-So, if you make your dog a birthday cake, you should exclude chocolate from the receipt.
+Exclude chocolate from the recipe in case you are making the dog a birthday cake.

 Why Is Chocolate Bad for Dogs?